Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

-Since secure operation of the power system requires balance between produced and consumed power at all times, any deviation must be balanced by an adjustment in the controllable generation.
-We model these adjustments through an affine policy, reflecting automatic generation control (AGC), which establishes power balance within tens of seconds (see \cite{Wood2012}):
+Since secure operation of the power system requires balance between produced and consumed power at all times, any deviation \linecomment{of the wind power generation away from the forecast} must be balanced by an adjustment in the controllable generation.
+We model the adjustments \linecomment{to the wind power fluctuations} as an affine \linecomment{control} policy, reflecting \linecomment{the activation of control reserves through the} automatic generation control (AGC), which establishes power balance within tens of seconds \cite{Wood2012}:

 Here, $\alpha_i(t) \geqslant 0$ is the participation factor for the controllable generator $i$.
-When $\sum_i \alpha_i(t) = 1$, Eq. \eqref{eq:genresponse} guarantees balance of generation and load for every time period $t$.
-Interestingly, in many applications and utilities, changing $\bar{\alpha}(t)$ is restricted for each generator $i \mathcal G$.
-We remark that computation can be considerable simplified by assuming $\bar{\alpha}(t)$ is a constant or does not vary over $t$.
-However, this is not economically advantageous (see \cite{Wood2012,Bienstock2014}) and hence, we let $\alpha_i(t)$ be a variable for every generator $i\in \mathcal G$ and time period $t$.
+When $\sum_i \alpha_i(t) = 1$, Eq. \eqref{eq:genresponse} guarantees balance of generation and load for every time period $t$. \kaarthik{In many electric utilities, $\bar{\alpha}(t)$ does not vary with time, which is a special case of this more general model.} We remark that computational tractability of the SCCUC is improved considerably when $\bar{\alpha}(t)$ is a constant or \linecomment{is the same over the time horizon $t\in\mathcal T$}.
+However, \linecomment{it has been shown to be economically advantageous to optimize the reserve activation by including $\bar{\alpha}(t)$ as an optimization variable} (see \cite{Bienstock2014, Roald2016EnergyCon, Roald2016}) and hence, we let $\alpha_i(t)$ be a variable for every generator $i\in \mathcal G$ and time period $t$.